aaron777collins/ConnectedDrivingPipelineV4/docs/Getting Started/development.md

 ```

 #### GeneratorPathProvider
 The paths in the GeneratorPathProvider are used to generate the data for the machine learning part of the pipeline.
-You'll need to change these to match the paths to your generated data.
+You'll need to change these to match the paths to your generated data. **Make sure that the model name is unique to the cleaning/filtering options.
+For example, it should include whether or not we included timestamps, XY COORDS, etc. and also the distance of the filter (default 500m)**

 ```python linenums="1"
 # Properties: